psx-spx/psx-spx.github.io/docs/konamisystem573.md

 expansion boards mounted on top of the main board, and/or custom security cartridges.
 I/O boards have access to the 16-bit system bus and are accessible through the `0x1f640000-0x1f6400ff` region.

-The following boards are currently known to exist:

 - [Analog I/O board (`GX700-PWB(F)`)](#analog-io-board-gx700-pwbf)
 - [Digital I/O board (`GX894-PWB(B)A`)](#digital-io-board-gx894-pwbba)